Carroll Hardy: Major League Baseball

-Most diehard baseball fans know that Hardy had the honor of being the only player ever to have pinch-hit for Ted Williams, but few know that his pinch-hit résumé goes well beyond this claim to immortality: he also pinch hit for Carl Yastrzemski, Williams's replacement in left field, and also pinch-hit for Roger Maris.
+Though the New York Times on August 12,2020 reported that Hardy had the honor of being the only player ever to have pinch-hit for Ted Williams, that is not correct.
+Tom Wright pinch hit for Williams on June 17, 1951 in the second game of a doubleheader vs the St Louis Browns, according to retrosheet.
+Few know that his pinch-hit résumé goes well beyond the mistaken claim to immortality: he also pinch hit for Carl Yastrzemski, Williams's replacement in left field, and also pinch-hit for Roger Maris.

 Indians

 Hardy spent two seasons, 1957–58, with the Indians' farm team, the San Diego Padres, owned at the time by C. Arnholt Smith, founder and owner of San Diego's U.S. National Bank.
 A reserve for the majority of his career, he debuted with the Cleveland Indians in the 1958 season.
 On May 18, celebrating his 25th birthday, he pinch-hit for Roger Maris and belted his first major league home run, a three-run blast off Billy Pierce, to lead Cleveland to a 7–4 victory over the Chicago White Sox.